soapysalt5/bruh/.GitHub/README.md

 ├─ embed/               # Game and app files live here ├─ community/           # Future community chat and more ├─ favicon.ico          # Website icon
-└─ README.md            # This file
+└─ /.github/README.md   # This file
 ```
+Note: this only shows the more important files in the repository.
 ---

 # Built With